airbnb/chronon/docs/source/authoring_features/StagingQuery.md

 )
 ```

-Note: The output namespace of the StagingQuery is dependent on the metaData value for output_namespace.
+Note: The output namespace of the staging query is dependent on the metaData value for output_namespace.
 By default, the
 metadata is extracted from [teams.json](https://github.com/airbnb/chronon/blob/master/api/py/test/sample/teams.json) (or default team if one is not set).

 **[Click here for more configuration examples](https://github.com/airbnb/chronon/blob/master/api/py/test/sample/staging_queries)**